 What if my ex and I can’t agree on the school our child should attend?

 All divorce and children law solicitors will tell you that a child’s school should not be changed unilaterally by one parent, and agreement should always be sought from the other parent before any attempts are made to change the child’s school.
-That said, if you have sole parental responsibility then you are able to make decisions in relation to your child without consulatation with anyone else.
+That said, if you have sole parental responsibility then you are able to make decisions in relation to your child without consultation with anyone else.
 The other parent can make an application to the Court if they have strong feelings about your decision and feel that the child should remain in the school which they currently attend or whether they should attend a particular school.
-Read our blog for more information about parental responsibility.

 School applications are often made well in advance of the start of the academic year, and if you are arguing over which schools to apply for with your former partner, rather than arguing with your child about which school shoes they want, then there can be real issues.